How Thick Should a Mattress Be?

 Chronic Back Pain

-Those with chronic back pain might benefit from a low-profile, slim, or standard mattress.
-While you may think that having a lot of cushioning would be best for back pain, Harvard Health cautions that too soft or thick of a mattress may allow you to sink in so deeply that your joints get twisted at night, leading to more pain.
+Those with chronic back pain might benefit from a low-profile, slim, or standard mattress for back pain.
+While you may think that having a lot of cushioning would be best, Harvard Health cautions that too soft or thick of a mattress may allow you to sink in so deeply that your joints get twisted at night, leading to more pain.

 FAQs